| Are there 'alternatives' to animal experiments?

 as immense and needless suffering to the unfortunate animals

-The first R: Reduce the number of animals used in
+in these worthless and wasteful experiments.
+THE '3Rs' OF ALTERNATIVE METHODS The first R: Reduce the number of animals used in

 experiments.
 Vivisectors are frequently heard to say; 'We